The great basalt fort of Deir Al-Kahf is located on the north side of the …

 GUIDE TO The Limes Arabicus – The Desert Frontier of the Roman Empire

-During most of the Early Roman period (63 B.C.-A.D.
-135), Transjordan comprised part of the Nabataean Kingdom.
-To protect their borders, settlements, and caravan routes, the Nabataeans constructed a system of small forts and watchtowers, either building new structures or repairing and reoccupying many Iron Age fortifications.
+During the Early Roman period (63 B.C.–A.D.
+135), Transjordan was an integral part of the Nabataean Kingdom.
+To safeguard their borders, settlements, and vital caravan routes, the Nabataeans devised a network of small forts and watchtowers.
+These structures were often newly built or constructed atop the remains of Iron Age fortifications.

 SHARE